 The La Sportiva Finale is marketed as a beginner shoe for those just getting into climbing.
 This contender is comfortable, soft, and versatile.
 This versatility makes them a decent introductory shoe, as you can use them on a variety of climbing styles before settling on something more specific.

 This metric is where the Finale shines, as they are designed to be worn for long periods of time, whether in the gym or outdoors on long moderate routes.
-The Finale was the most comfortable lace-up shoe we tested this time around and closely compares to the La Sportiva Tarantulace regarding fit and comfort.
-Both models are designed to be an introductory shoe.
+The Finale was the most comfortable lace-up shoe we tested this time around.
 The Finale does seem to fit better on a narrower foot, so those with wider feet may not feel the same level of comfort that the Finale is meant to achieve.

 The shape of the toe box and sole make the Finale a decent shoe for small footholds, but the shoe overall lacks the precision of more shaped shoes.
 We did find that the Vibram XS Edge 5mm rubber was as sticky and trustworthy as the other Sportiva shoes in this review, such as the Sportiva Kataki.
 We did note that out of the box, the rubber was less crisp than the other new shoes in this review, and made them seem less sensitive overall.

 The Finale performed surprisingly well as an edging shoe.
 Though they are not stiff at all, they hold their own on small edges and holds.
-Similar to the Miura, the Finale has a tensioned heel rand and a Powerhinge that provides support underfoot, improving edging performance.
+The Finale has a tensioned heel rand and a Powerhinge that provides support underfoot, improving edging performance.
 It was one of the top performers in this metric and was bested only by the Editors' Choice award-winning Kataki.

 As a crack climbing shoe, the Finale performs fairly well thanks to their flat sole and soft midsole.
 The leather and microfiber upper provides padding and will take the brunt of the wear when jamming these shoes into cracks.
 The shape is similar, though even less aggressive than our Top Pick for Crack Climbing, the Anasazi LV.
 Overall, the Finale is a decent option for moderate trad climbing.